nebulon42/tools/README.md

 # Help wanted

-We need help creating bash completions for these tools.
+- Help is wanted for creating bash completions for these tools.
 If you’re familiar with bash, please contact contact us to help!

+- We’d also like some help with possibly adding virtualenv to the installation instructions.
+If you’re a Python expert and have a suggestion about using virtualenv, please get in touch.

 # Tool descriptions